-Charlie joined us at Cambian Whinfell School in 2009 after having previously been in a secure mental health setting.
+Charlie joined us at Cambian Whinfell School after having previously been in a secure mental health setting.
 He presented with a diagnosis of ASD with emotional regulation and social communication difficulties.
 It was felt that his needs could best be met in a specialist school providing structured support in a therapeutic setting.
 Charlie had increasingly presented with challenging and unpredictable behaviour and had not accessed any meaningful education for the previous two years.
 He had an obsessive interest in violence, death and weapons which had resulted in serious concern being expressed for both his own safety and that of others.

 When Charlie came to us

 When Charlie joined Whinfell he exhibited a variety of dysfunctional behaviours in an attempt to fit in with his peer group.
 He would create elaborate, grisly stories to try and impress others.
 Charlie had very low self-esteem and struggled to learn new social skills which led to isolating himself.
 He was scared of new challenges and unfamiliar situations and would try to avoid meeting new people.
 He presented as being a deeply unhappy boy who adopted a very negative viewpoint of the world and there were concerns about him suffering from depression and selfharm.
 Charlie would also exhibit some violence toward staff and other students.